surajkumar/jhtmlbridge/README.md

 * Gradle 8.6 or higher, it is recommended to use the included Gradle wrapper

 ## How to Contribute
-Contributions are highly encouraged, regardless of whether it's a minor bug fix or a major feature enhancement.
-To get started, please follow these steps:
+Contributions are welcomed, whether it's a minor bug fix or a major feature enhancement.
+To contribute:

-1. **Fork the Repository**: Click the "Fork" button in the top-right corner of this repository.
-This will create a copy of the project in your GitHub account.
+1. Fork the Repository: Click "Fork" to create a copy in your GitHub account.
-2. **Create a Dedicated Branch**: Before making any changes, create a dedicated branch in your forked repository.
-This branch should be named appropriately to reflect the nature of your contribution (e.g., feature/new-command, bugfix/issue-123).
+2. Create a Dedicated Branch: Make changes in a dedicated branch reflecting the nature of your contribution.
-3. **Implement Changes**: Make your desired changes in the dedicated branch.
-Ensure that your code adheres to the project's coding guidelines and style conventions.
-If applicable, include tests to validate your modifications.
+3. Implement Changes: Ensure adherence to coding guidelines and include tests if applicable.
-4. **Submit a Pull Request**: Once you're satisfied with your changes, submit a pull request (PR) back to this repository.
-In your PR description, provide a clear and concise summary of your changes, along with any relevant details that would help reviewers understand your contribution.
+4. Submit a Pull Request: Provide a clear summary of changes and relevant details in the PR description.
-5. **Collaborate and Iterate**: Be open to feedback and collaborate with the community to refine your contribution.
-We appreciate your effort and look forward to working together to improve the framework.
+5. Collaborate and Iterate: Be open to feedback to refine your contribution and improve the framework.